maxpline83/NLP_Phishing_Classification/README.md

 ## 📍 Overview

 Basic NLP project to classify phishing emails from spam emails.
-This project is based on the [Spam Email raw text for NLP](https://www.kaggle.com/ozlerhakan/spam-or-not-spam-dataset) dataset from Kaggle.
-The dataset contains 5,574 emails, 1,000 of which are spam emails and 4,574 of which are not spam emails
+This project is based on the [Spam Email raw text for NLP](https://www.kaggle.com/datasets/subhajournal/phishingemails) dataset from Kaggle.
+The dataset contains 18,650 emails, 7,000 of which are spam emails and others are not spam emails

 This project is my report for my NLP course at the EPF school during my 5th year of engineering school.